-Mini Card SSD Password

-Allows you to set, change or delete the Mini Card SSD Password.

-Default setting: Not set
+Internal HDD-0 Allows you to set, change or delete the system's internal hard disk's password.
+Password Default setting: Not set

-Strong Password

-Allows you to enforce the option to always set strong passwords.
+Option Strong Password Description Allows you to enforce the option to always set strong passwords.
 Default Setting: Enable Strong Password is not selected.
 NOTE: If Strong Password is enabled, Admin and System passwords must contain at least one uppercase character, one lowercase character and be at least 8 characters long.

-Password Configuration

-Allows you to determine the minimum and maximum length of Administrator and System passwords.

-Password Bypass

-Allows you to enable or disable the permission to bypass the System and the Internal HDD password, when they are set.
-The options are:
+Password Configuration Allows you to determine the minimum and maximum length of Administrator and System passwords.
+Password Bypass Allows you to enable or disable the permission to bypass the System and the Internal HDD password, when they are set.
+The options are: DisabledReboot bypass Default setting: Disabled Password Change Allows you to enable the disable permission to the System and Hard Drive passwords when the admin password is set.

-- Disabled - Reboot bypass

-Password Change

-Allows you to enable the disable permission to the System and Hard Drive passwords when the admin password is set.

 Default setting: Allow Non-Admin Password Changes is selected.

-Changes

-Non-Admin Setup Allows you to determine whether changes to the setup options are allowed when an Administrator Password is set.
+Non-Admin Setup Changes Allows you to determine whether changes to the setup options are allowed when an Administrator Password is set.
 If disabled the setup options are locked by the admin password.

-TPM 1.2 Security

-Allows you to enable the Trusted Platform Module (TPM) during POST.
-The options are:

-- TPM On (enabled by default)

-- PPI Bypass for Enabled Commands

-- PPI Bypass for Disabled Commands

-- Disabled

-- Enabled

-Computrace

-Allows you to activate or disable the optional Computrace software The options are:

-- Deactivate

-- Disable

-- Activate

-NOTE: The Activate and Disable options will permanently activate or disable the feature and no further changes will be allowed

-Default setting: Deactivate

-CPU XD Support

-Allows you to enable the Execute Disable mode of the processor.
+TPM 1.2 Security Allows you to enable the Trusted Platform Module (TPM) during POST.
+The options are: TPM On (enabled by default) Clear PPI Bypass for Enabled Commands PPI Bypass for Disabled Commands Disabled Enabled Computrace Allows you to activate or disable the optional Computrace software The options are: DeactivateDisableActivate NOTE: The Activate and Disable options will permanently activate or disable the feature and no further changes will be allowed Default setting: Deactivate CPU XD Support Allows you to enable the Execute Disable mode of the processor.

+Option Description

 Enable CPU XD Support (default)

-OROM Keyboard Access

-Allows you to set an option to enter the Option ROM Configuration screens using hotkeys during boot.
+OROM Keyboard Access Allows you to set an option to enter the Option ROM Configuration screens using hotkeys during boot.
 The options are:

+EnableOne Time EnableDisable

+Default setting: Enable